American cuisine: New England

 Typical favorite desserts are quite diverse, and encompass hasty pudding, blueberry pie, whoopie pies, Boston cream pie, pumpkin pie, Joe Frogger cookies, hand-crafted ice cream, Hermit cookies, and the chocolate chip cookie, invented in Massachusetts in the 1930s.

-New England is noted for having a heavy emphasis on seafood, a legacy inherited from coastal tribes like the Wampanoag and Narragansett, who equally used the rich fishing banks offshore for sustenance.
+New England is noted for its heavy emphasis on seafood, a legacy inherited from coastal tribes like the Wampanoag and Narragansett, who relied on the rich offshore fishing grounds for sustenance.
 Favorite fish include cod, salmon, winter flounder, haddock, striped bass, pollock, hake, bluefish, and, in southern New England, tautog.
 All of these are prepared numerous ways, such as frying cod for fish fingers, grilling bluefish over hot coals for summertime, smoking salmon or serving a whole poached one chilled for feasts with a dill sauce, or, on cold winter nights, serving haddock baked in casserole dish with a creamy sauce and crumbled breadcrumbs as a top so it forms a crust.
 Clam cakes, a savory fritter based on chopped clams, are a specialty of Rhode Island.
-Also, a hard shell clam is unique to Rhode Island called the Quahoag which is used in clear chowders.
-Farther inland, brook trout, largemouth bass, and herring are sought after, especially in the rivers and icy finger lakes in upper New England where New Englanders will fly fish for them in summertime.
+Also, a hard shell clam unique to Rhode Island, called the Quahog, is used in clear chowders.
+Farther inland, brook trout, largemouth bass, and herring are sought after, especially in the rivers and icy finger lakes in upper New England, where New Englanders will fly fish for them in summertime.